What to Do If You Can't Afford Car Insurance: 2026 Guide

 blueCheck icon

-Liability-only car insurance costs as little as $522 per year with GEICO — switching to the minimum required coverage is the fastest way to reduce your premium.
+Liability-only car insurance costs $522 a year with GEICO.
+Switching to the minimum required coverage is the fastest way to reduce your premium.

 blueCheck icon

-Six options exist for drivers who can't afford standard coverage: state minimum coverage, payment plans, telematics discounts, state assistance programs, raising your deductible and removing optional coverages.
+Drivers who can't afford standard coverage have six options: state minimum coverage, payment plans, telematics discounts, state assistance programs, raising your deductible and removing optional coverages.

 blueCheck icon

-Driving without insurance carries fines of $150 to $5,000 depending on state, plus license suspension.
+Driving with no insurance costs $150 to $5,000 in fines depending on the state, plus license suspension.
 Every option on this page costs less than getting caught uninsured.

 How to Get Car Insurance if You Can't Afford It